All text and photos © Louise Marley unless otherwise stated Site Design: Seaweed Hut

 Trust Me I Lie

-I've always loved fairy stories, particularly those with a darker edge, although I still prefer them to have a traditional happy ending!
+I've always loved fairy stories, particularly those with a darker edge, although I prefer them to have a traditional happy ending!
 I blame my grandparents, who bought me two huge books of fairy stories when I was about six years old.
-Although I still own them, they are in a crate in storage so I can't show you a photo but oh, I did love them!
-I also owned the Ladybird versions, particularly Cinderella, which I loved because she got to go to the ball three times, in a succession of spectacular dresses.
+I also owned the Ladybird versions, particularly Cinderella, which I loved because she got to go to the ball three times in a succession of spectacular dresses.
 Yes, I know, I'm shallow: what can I say?

 So, Sleeping Beauty + ballgown obsession = girl being found dead 'as though sleeping' in vintage Dior.
 This, for writers, is also known as the light-bulb moment!

 Writing a book is like baking a cake.
-There is not just the one idea (ingredient) but several, all coming together to create the story.
-I had the original idea many years ago, while chatting to the crime writer Jessie Keane about the plot of her book, The Make, in which the main character's brother ends up in a coma.
-And for some reason (I have no idea why - that's just how my brain works!)
-I thought of the classic fairy tale, Sleeping Beauty, which triggered an image of a beautiful girl lying dead in a ruined manor house.
+There is not just the one idea (ingredient) but several coming together to create the story.
+I had the original idea many years ago while chatting to the crime writer Jessie Keane about the plot of her book, The Make, in which the main character's brother ends up in a coma.
+For some reason (I have no idea why, that's just how my brain works) I thought of the classic fairy tale, Sleeping Beauty, which triggered an image of a beautiful girl lying dead in a ruined manor house.

 The next ingredient (the location) popped into my head during one of my walks through the Welsh countryside near my home, where I stumbled upon a ruined mansion called Baron Hill, which did look as though it had come straight out of Sleeping Beauty.
 Although built in 1618 by Sir Richard Bulkeley, it was rebuilt in the late 1700s in a Neo-Palladian style.
 It was damaged by fire around the time of WW2 and has been left to become derelict.
 It is a very sad-looking place and, although there has been talk of restoring it, I feel it is far too gone to save it.
-Although I've borrowed part of the history of Baron Hill - built in the 1600s, and destroyed by fire - Baron Hill has been abandoned for far longer than the house in my novel.
+Although I've borrowed part of the history of Baron Hill (built in the 1600s and destroyed by fire) Baron Hill has been abandoned far longer than the house in my novel.

 When I started writing Trust Me I Lie I decided I was going to call it Something Wicked, but the more I wrote, the more I realised the title didn't fit.
 I'd also had the idea for a historical backstory, similar to my novel Breathless, but I soon realised that didn't work either.
 So I split the story into two books: the first one became my novella Something Wicked, the second became Trust Me I Lie.
 If you're a writer, I don't recommend doing this - I recommend properly planning your novel in the first place!
 But I've learned from this, and hopefully won't make the same mistake again.
 (Knowing me, I'll just make a whole load of new ones ... )